rug005/StringServer/index.md

 - The method averageWithoutLowest did not seem to induce a failure.

 - An input that doesn't include a failure as a JUnit test can be seen in Tester ArrayTest.java.
 When the input in testReversed is null there is no way to detect if there's an error with the reverse method.
 - A failure-inducing input I found in Lab 3 would be inside the file LectureExamples.java.
-I noticed that method sumEvebIndices has a bug that would not add the evens correctly.
+I noticed that method sumEvebIndices prints out 19 instead of 15.
+The reason is due to it having a bug that would not add the evens correctly.

 -
 ---